denheck/backbone-react-table/README.md

 ## Changelog

+### 0.2.1
+fix bug with column sorting

 ### 0.2.0
 Add support for regular Backbone collections and Backbone Paginator collections Refactor to use Strategy Pattern for different collection types Refactor option parser into function separate from React class Simplify sort
 Remove dependency on JSX